malinky/malinky-ajax-pagination/readme.txt

 = Multiple Sets of Posts =

 It's possible to query and display multiple sets of posts in the same template and independently paginate them.
-This requires a specific set up within the template files which has been outlined *here*.
+This requires a specific set up within the template files which has been outlined <a href="http://www.wordpress-ajax-pagination.com/multiple-posts-set-up" target="_blank">here</a>.

 = Delete Setting =